 In a separate bowl mix your brown sugar, cinnamon, walnuts and currents or raisins (optional- I did not use nuts or fruit).
 Set aside.

-Turn dough onto a floured work surface and knead gently about 10 times.
+Turn dough onto a floured work surface (or parchment paper) and knead gently about 10 times.
 Push and pat dough into a rectangle about 12 inches long and 4 inches wide.
 Brush with 3 tablespoons butter.
 Spread the filling over the dough and press it in gently.

 Starting at one of the long sides of the rectangle, roll the dough into a tight cylinder.
 Using a sharp knife, cut the roll into slices about 1 inch thick.
 (NOTE: Mine look different as I did not roll it very tight nor cut all of them the same.)